pherbers/adventofcode2024/README.md

 # Day 14
 Finally, using pygame is paying off!
 I do these visualizations more for myself, but this made Part 2 pretty straight forward.

+# Day 15
+I should make a proper pygame engine for this.
+Didn't think I would use my setup so often.
+Worked perfectly for the box pushing.
+Just needed a DFS again for part 2.